 Compatibility

-In my experience, when you’re buying a package that includes both a table saw and a fence, they’re usually designed to work seamlessly together.
-But if you’re like me and already own a functional table saw but want to upgrade with a new fence for added convenience, compatibility with your existing saw becomes crucial.
+But if you’re like me and already own a functional table saw but want to upgrade with a new fence for added convenience, compatibility with your existing saw is crucial.
 Take the time to research and pick a table saw fence that’s compatible with your specific saw model.

 To ensure that you buy the right fence for your table saw, you will need to take measurements.
 You should measure the length of your table and check the model and hole pattern.